executium/trending-historical-cryptocurrency-news/README.md

 ### R Programming Language SDK
 The [R SDK for cryptocurrency trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/r-sdk) is available for use.
 Please review the README.md available there for more information on how to configure the R files for use.

+### Ruby Programming Language SDK
+The [Ruby SDK for cryptocurrency trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/ruby-sdk) is available for use.

+### Swift Programming Language SDK
+The [SWIFT SDK for cryptocurrency trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/swift-sdk) is available for use.

 ## General Information